yoav-zibin/GamePortalReact/README.md

 ### TODO:
 1. for google signin : need to update isAuthenticated method in firebase.js
 2. Remove anonymous user id from database on logoff or disconnect.
+3. Setting up avatar and display name for anonymous users

 ### Steps to host on gh-pages:
 1. Open your package.json and add a homepage field: